Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 **Key findings:**

-- Across all mature cohorts, Period 1 retention sits between **0.3% and 0.6%** — meaning fewer than 1 in 150 customers makes a second purchase in the following period
+- Across all mature cohorts, Period 1 retention sits between **0.3% and 0.6%**, meaning fewer than 1 in 150 customers makes a second purchase in the following period
-- Retention does not meaningfully improve across cohort generations — the Q3 2017 cohort (0.6% at index 1) performs similarly to Q1 2018 (0.4%) — there is no evidence of structural improvement over time
+- Retention does not meaningfully improve across cohort generations, the Q3 2017 cohort (0.6% at index 1) performs similarly to Q1 2018 (0.4%), there is no evidence of structural improvement over time
 - The retention problem is concentrated at the **point of second purchase conversion**, not at later stages.
 Customers who do make a second purchase tend to show some, if low, continued activity at indices 3–6
 - This pattern is consistent with the **3% platform-wide repeat rate** — the cohort view confirms it is structural

 The absence of improvement across cohort generations is the **critical signal** here.
-It rules out "early platform growing pains" as an explanation,   ` the retention problem persists regardless of when customers were acquired.
+It rules out "early platform growing pains" as an explanation, `the retention problem persists regardless of when customers were acquired.

 ---